-Michelle Evans is a certified Dependency court attorney with extensive experience representing individuals in cases involving the Human Services Agency’s Children and Family Services in Ventura County.
+Michelle Evans is a Juvenile Dependency attorney with extensive experience representing individuals in cases involving the Human Services Agency’s Children and Family Services in Ventura County.

 Helping Parents, Relatives and Foster Families in Ventura County